Index

 guides tend to wear out fast, and they often pass a lot of oil into the

-combustion chambers where it builds up on the pistons, and sometimes come
+combustion chambers where it builds up on the pistons, and sometimes comes

-loose and scratch up the cylinder walls.
+loose and scratches up the cylinder walls.
 Several well-known long-distance

 Indian riders (among them Dave